exde-main/exde-main/README.md

 - 👋 Hi, I’m @exde-main
 - 👀 I’m interested in She
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning patience
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on isekai
 - 📫 How to reach me ...

 <!---